rezdm/Argus.cpp/SERVICES.md

 ## Migration Between Systems

 When moving between different init systems, the configuration and data remain compatible.
 Only the service management commands change.
-The core Argus++ daemon and its configuration files work identically across all platforms.
+The core Argus daemon and its configuration files work identically across all platforms.

 ## Custom Service Integration